mscerts/hub/src/content/docs/vouchers/Cloud Skills Challenges.md

 - You enter the challenge and will have the option to complete one of the predetermined learning paths.
 You don't actually need to read those or answer the questions correctly at the end of modules, so if you don't have much time you can skip through the content and read it during your preparation later.
 - As always there is a select date on which you'll get a voucher after you complete all the modules in a specific challenge. **You will not instantly recieve a voucher upon finishing your modules.**
 - The voucher is usually **valid for the next 3 months**, after that you will be unable to reschedule it any further *(it is the final deadline)* and you can only use the voucher code for the exams that are **eligible for that specific challenge event** (but can complete any challenge and take any of the eligible exams).
 - In the past vouchers were universal which meant you can use them with any exam, that has changed since Ignite 2021.
-You will now only recieve one voucher that is only applicable to the exams listed in the event details. **However you can do any challenge & apply your voucher to any of the allowed exams.**
+You will now only receive one voucher that is only applicable to the exams listed in the event details.

 ## [30 Days To Learn](https://aka.ms/30-days-to-learn-it) (50% Discount Voucher)